 Activities : Birding, Culture, Hiking, Kayaking, Dedicated Solo Cabins

 Velkomen!
 Petersburg, nicknamed “Little Norway”, has its fair share of charm.
 Check in.
 Drop your bags.
 Then head into town.
 This hardworking fishing harbor bustles with action—trollers, seiners, longliners, crabbers.
 Beachwalk and bird watch.
 The views are pretty good, too, with the Coast Mountains and Devil’s Thumb looming from across the bay.
 Rest easy tonight, you have a big adventure tomorrow.

-Flightseeing to a glacial icefield, fishing charter, or easy-going dock walk?
-Weather will factor in on your mode of transportation for these activities, but whatever the day brings, enjoy it!
-Explore the town on your own for lunch.
+The day is yours for the taking.
+Choose between flightseeing over snow-capped coastal mountains to a glacial icefield or a fishing charter in calm waters.
+Take in this quaint and authentic Alaskan community’s charms on a walking tour of the Petersburg docks led by a local resident.
+Whatever the day brings, enjoy it!
+Make the scene with the locals; you’re on your own for lunch.
 Late afternoon, you’ll get a warm welcome aboard the Safari Quest.
 Settle in with champagne for an evening sail into whale-loving Frederick Sound.

 Please Note: Petersburg activities are subject to change due to weather conditions.

 At the northwest end of Kupreanof Island, dancing, legends, and totems tell the Tlingit story.
 Tribal members share Kake’s history—settle in, it goes back thousands of years.